mindsdb/mindsdb/mindsdb/integrations/handlers/google_books_handler/README.md

 ## Example: Automate your book recommendations

-To see how the Google Calendar handler is used, let's walk through a simple example to create a model to predict your future book recommendations.
+To see how the Google Books handler is used, let's walk through a simple example to create a model to predict your future book recommendations.

 ## Connect to the Google Books API